 Growing Conditions

-Many can even survive in heavy winter conditions, including snow.
+Many can even survive in harsh winter conditions, including snow.
 However, the best time to plant most of them is in spring and fall.

-When under stress, cruciferous plants tend to bolt as a means of survival.
-This is to escape hot weather or other stressful conditions.
+Under stress, cruciferous plants tend to bolt as a survival strategy.
+This survival response is usually triggered by heat or other environmental stress.

-Bolting in agriculture is when plants begin to flower right before harvest to produce seeds.
-Typically, when plants start to bolt, their leaves become bitter-tasting, rendering them inedible.
+Bolting in agriculture is when plants begin to flower just before harvest, producing seeds.
+Typically, when plants bolt, their leaves become bitter and tougher.

 Health Benefits of Cruciferous Vegetables